Winter Wellness Tips

 Listen to your body, and do not push yourself when you are sick.
 Sleep if you can, and rest.
 If you don’t have any appetite, skip the food and stay hydrated with plenty of liquids.
 Broths and lemon/ginger teas can be soothing and nourishing.

 In addition, it turns out the sleep hormone melatonin is not just for sleep - it is a powerful antioxidant and has anti-inflammatory properties.
-Here's an interesting article you can read on the link between melatonin and Covid19.

 2. Food and supplements I incorporate: